Neko-Box-Coder/MicroOmni/README.md

 ```

 To find a with keyword(s), launch command `OmniGlobalSearch` which is bindable to a key.
-1. `{fileDir}` can be used to substitute the directory path of the current file.
+1. Enter the search directory, empty current root directory. `{fileDir}` can be used to substitute with current file directory
+2. Enter keywords (separated by spaces) to be searched (This is using ripgrep and not fuzzy search)
-2. If successful, a fzf window will be launched.
-Here are the keybindings by default:
+3. If successful, a fzf window will be launched.
+You can now filter with fzf fuzzy search.
+4. Here are the keybindings by default configured:
+    - **enter**: Select
+    - **alt-enter**: Output the current filtered results to a new buffer
-    - up/down: Navigate results
+    - **up/down**: Navigate results
-    - alt-up / alt-down: Navigate half page of results
+    - **alt-up / alt-down**: Navigate half page of results
-    - page-up / page-down: Scroll up and down for the preview window
+    - **page-up / page-down**: Scroll up and down for the preview window
-    - alt-f: Search again with text in the input field (**Non fuzzy** but case insensitive)
+    - **alt-f**: Search again with text in the input field (**Non fuzzy** but case insensitive)
+    - **alt-q**: Abort

 ### ⚙️ Fuzzy Search Settings
 - `OmniFzfCmd`: The `fzf` location.